lshrihari/cloud_native_techtrends/README.md

 # TechTrends project

-TechTrends is a Flask / Python / SQLite web news sharing application.
+TechTrends is a Flask / Python / SQLite web-based news sharing application.
 Objective of this project is to demonstrate cloud-native development fundamentals.
 Starter code for this project has been provided by Udacity at this [link](https://github.com/udacity/nd064_course_1/tree/main/project/techtrends).
 This project demonstrates the following; screenshots attached relate to the number ordering provided below -

 1. Best practices in application development - maintaining `healthz` and `metrics` endpoints and providing a logging mechanism.